UP | HOME

 • Efilism is physically self-defeating because the end of Life would never be the complete uninhabitability of the Earth, but rather “we have to travel across the galaxy to locations X, Y, and Z to eradicate the life on those planetary bodies as well!
 And then we must eradicate all the life at galactic locations A, B, C, D, E, F G, H, …. and so on…”

+Regardless of whether someone accepts Efilism or not, the following facts will remain true for every living being since none of them are normative statements.
 You were created by evolution.
 Your ancestors created their descendants because they were designed to reproduce.
 You are designed to reproduce.
 Your body was naturally selected over thousands of generations of evolution to have and raise as many children as possible.
 Hence, you are effectively a reproducing machine, whether you accept it or not.
 You can choose to embrace that, or you can choose to detest it.
 That is Lucifer’s Question.

 Related: What is Morality? - Blithering Genius.